zerotier/docs/docs/faq/canweseeyourtraffic.md

 ---
 title: Can we see your traffic?
-description: Answers to commonly asked questions
+description: ZeroTier's privacy and encryption practices
-tags: [faq, troubleshooting, hub]
+tags: [faq, security]
+displayed_sidebar: docsSidebar
 ---

 ### Can ZeroTier, Inc. See my traffic? {#can-we-see-your-traffic}